getodk/docs/collect-forms.rst

 Uploading Finalized Forms
 ===========================

-If you are connected to :ref:`an ODK Aggregate server <connecting-to-aggregate>` or :ref:`Google Drive Account <connecting-to-google>`, use :guilabel:`Send Finalized Forms` to upload :formstate:`Finalized` form instances.
+If you are connected to :doc:`an ODK Aggregate server  <collect-connect-aggregate>` or :doc:`Google Drive Account  <collect-connect-google>`, use :guilabel:`Send Finalized Forms` to upload :formstate:`Finalized` form instances.

 For local form management, use :doc:`ODK Briefcase <briefcase-forms>` to pull :formstate:`Finalized` form instances to your local computer.